indygreg/PyOxidizer/docs/packaging_extension_modules.rst

 platforms the request to load a shared library extension module is rejected.

+Some extensions and shared libraries are known to not work when loaded from memory using the custom shared library loader used by PyOxidizer.
+For this reason, :ref:`config_type_python_packaging_policy_allow_in_memory_shared_library_loading` exists to control this behavior.

 .. important::

    Because the ``in-memory`` location for extension modules can be